-Write off of Loans and Receivables
+Write off of Loans & Advances

 Loans (and the related impairment allowance accounts) are normally written off, either partially or in full, when there is no realistic prospect of recovery.
-Where loans are secured, this is generally after receipt of any proceeds from the realization of security.
-In circumstances where the net realizable value of any collateral has been determined and there is no reasonable expectation of further recovery, write-off may be earlier.
+Where loans are secured, this is generally after receipt of any proceeds from the realisation of security.
+In circumstances where the net realisable value of any collateral has been determined and there is no reasonable expectation of further recovery, write-off may be earlier.